A FUNKY festival band which started life in Ripon Grammar School’s old music room is in demand all over the world.

 Complete with percussion, sax, trumpets, trombones and sousaphone, they may take inspiration from contemporary New Orleans musicians, but also channel jazz, pop, reggae, funk and ska.
 As a result, the NYBB repertoire ranges from Marvin Gaye to George Michael, Cee-Lo Green and Stevie Wonder, with some gritty, northern town originals thrown in.

 The Guardian has described the NYBB as: “A must-see genre-splitting band.”
 Danny Jones commented: “Forget Springsteen, you’re my new favourite band.”
 And Liam Gallagher summed them us as ‘a great sound’.

 Band members are particularly thrilled to have played at former RGS students’ weddings in recent years: “It was fantastic to catch up with so many past pupils at Charlotte Clancy’s wonderful wedding in 2019, and we’re involved in another RGS wedding in 2021,” said James.

 Some of NYBB’s RGS past pupils now work full-time in music, others do it as a hobby: “All the former Ripon Grammar School students in the band have developed a lifelong love of music that began at school,” said James.

 Photographs from top:

-Grace at Glastonbury in 2019; the band on stage; James Lancaster with his New York Brass Band; Cameron McCormack at Glastonbury
+Grace Lancaster at Glastonbury in 2019; Cameron McCormack in the crowd at Shangri-La, Glastonbury; the band on stage; James Lancaster with his New York Brass Band; Cameron at Glastonbury; Grace on stage; Alasdair Simpson